top of page

 By preparing thoroughly, structuring the recruitment and interview process carefully, and engaging the wider school community, your school can make informed decisions that enhance its educational environment and uphold its values.
 Remember, each interview is an opportunity to not only evaluate a candidate but to showcase your school as an excellent place to work.

-Business Studies Teacher
+Business and Economics Teacher

-Southwark, London, UK
+Lewisham, London, UK

 bottom of page